Ron Cowan Central Bay Operations and Maintenance Facility

-The Central Bay Operations and Maintenance Facility will be the future home of WETA's central San Francisco Bay ferry fleet, providing a consolidated base for WETA to maintain vessels operating on its Alameda/Oakland, Alameda Harbor Bay, and South San Francisco ferry routes, as well as future Richmond and Treasure Island service under development.
-The facility will also include an Operations Control Center for service dispatch and an Emergency Operations Center that will serve as a primary location for WETA to coordinate the provision of emergency transportation services in the event of a regional disaster or transportation disruption.
+The Ron Cowan Central Bay Operations and Maintenance Facility (670 West Hornet Avenue in Alameda) is the new home of the San Francisco Bay Ferry fleet in the central bay, providing a consolidated base to maintain vessels operating on its Alameda/Oakland, Alameda Harbor Bay, Richmond and South San Francisco ferry routes.
+The facility, which opened in 2018, also includes an Operations Control Center for service dispatch and an Emergency Operations Center that will serve as a primary location for WETA to coordinate the provision of emergency transportation services in the event of a regional disaster or transportation disruption.

-As part of the project, WETA is committed to making the surrounding areas of its project site more attractive and accessible for Alameda residents and the public at-large.
-WETA will improve approximately ½ acre of land adjacent to the project site and within a future area designated as parkland by the City of Alameda.
-The improvements will include expansion of the San Francisco Bay Trail, construction of a shoreline viewing terrace, bicycle parking, interpretive signage, improved lighting and landscaping, and seating.
+As part of the project, WETA improved the surrounding areas more attractive and accessible for Alameda residents and the public at-large.
+WETA improved a half-acre of land adjacent to the project site.
+This includes expansion of the San Francisco Bay Trail, construction of a shoreline viewing terrace, bicycle parking, interpretive signage, improved lighting and landscaping, and seating.